(2021) Interactive data-driven light sculpture

-Acrylic, wood, 3D print, addressable LEDs, Arduino, LCD screen, custom software
+Acrylic, wood, data, LEDs, Arduino, LCD screen, custom software

 Solar Helix is an interactive light sculpture driven by the solar wind speed data.
 It consists of a circular structure that allows light to travel in a spiral orbit from the outer perimeter to the inside.
 Data from the last year of the solar wind (proton speed) have been collected and converted into bright colours that continuously feed the sculpture in a perpetual rotation.
 The speed of rotation of light is constantly decreasing and results in a very slow rotation.
 The viewer has the option to “touch” the void in the centre of the circle and reactivate the sculpture giving the light a fast rotation speed.
 At the base of the sculpture, there is a screen with a minimalist plot of the solar wind as well as the date and the value that drives the sculpture at the specific time.